 In that decade, I watched some of the best shows, such as the aforementioned Simpsons in its heyday, and I watched some absolute dreck—I’m talking Street Sharks and SWAT Kats-type stuff here.
 (Do you even realize how many terrible animated shows there were featuring anthropomorphic animals in the ’90s?
 I suspect that you do not.)

 It was a decade of wholesome family sitcoms and subversive cartoons that flew under the radar and straight into cult fame.
-Sincerity seemed to rule the airwaves as the ’90s opened, gradually replaced by a sense of cynical, defeatist satire as the decade progressed.
+Sincerity seemed to rule 1990s TV shows when the decade opened, gradually replaced by a sense of cynical, defeatist satire as the decade progressed.
 It was a transformative period for so many televised genre programs, from science fiction and mystery to horror and absurdist humor.
 The ’90s came in with dayglo excess and left in a flannel daze, bemoaning the death of grunge and the incoming and clearly unavoidable disaster of Y2K.

 Here, then, is a ranking of the top 90 shows of the 1990s.